Dubai corporate bank accounts in 2023

-Dubai banks consider tax haven entities to be high risk customers, and do not welcome corporate bank account applications from these potential Clients.
+Dubai banks consider tax neutral entities to be high risk customers, and do not welcome corporate bank account applications from these potential Clients.

 The majority of Dubai banks only provide telephone support during Dubai business hours.
 This is inconvenient for multi-national Clients in Asia Pacific or the USA.

-Healy Consultants Group PLC staff assist our multinational Clients with bank communication, regardless of time zones.
+Healy Consultants Group staff assist our multinational Clients with bank communication, regardless of time zones.